resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 ## Log in to the dashboard

-**Q:** It's part of the prerequisites, but just to check: has everyone here logged into the NeCTAR dashboard before today?
+**Q:** It's part of the prerequisites, but just to check: has everyone here logged into the Research Cloud dashboard before today?

 Please hold up a Red sticky note if you haven't